Skip to Main Content

 Current Grantees

-• Nonprofits can only receive one (1) grant per calendar year
+• Nonprofits can only receive one grant per calendar year

-• Requests must be for an upcoming grant cycle and cannot be back-dated for a grant term that has concluded.
-For example, if applying for a summer program, keep in mind that decisions will not be made until the fall of the current calendar year; therefore, funding requests should be for the following year’s summer program.
+• Requests must be for an upcoming grant cycle and cannot be back dated for a grant term that has concluded.
+For example, if applying for a summer program, keep in mind that decisions will not be made until the fall of the current calendar year, therefore funding requests should be for the following year’s summer program.

 Eligibility

 Orange and Rockland will consider funding requests for specific programs and projects within our areas of interest.
+Priority will be given to organizations with programs or projects centered in historically marginalized and disadvantaged communities.

 Additional Requirements for Social Justice and Community Resilience Applications

-• The organization serves a disadvantaged community.
+• The organization serves a disadvantaged or marginalized community.

-• The mission of the organization is justice-based dedicated to addressing inequities through systems change approaches or strategies.
+• The mission of the organization is justice-based – dedicated to addressing inequities through systems change approaches or strategies.

 • The program must align with at least one of the sub-focus areas